gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Day 20 - Judah and Tamar.md

 Since God slew Onan for his offense, it makes much more sense that Onan’s sin was also a sexual transgression, on par with sexual sins that have the death penalty in biblical law.

-Onanism is the sin of separating the unitive and procreative ends of the marital act, covering contraception and maturbation.
+Onanism is the sin of separating the unitive and procreative ends of the marital act, covering contraception and masturbation.
 # Commentary on Job 29–30
+In chapter 29, Job reflects on his past days, when things were better, “when God was with him”.
+And how he was righteous and wise, and generous with those who needed help.
+But now, there is only suffering, and all the poor and necessitated now disdain him because of his situation.
 # Commentary on Proverbs 3:28-32
 Treat well your neighbors, don’t cause trouble for no reason.
 Don’t envy perverse men.